-Many noodles, including ramen, soba, hokkien and udon are made using wheat in combination with other primary ingredients like egg.
+Many noodles, including ramen, soba, hokkien and udon are made using wheat in combination with other primary ingredients like eggs.
 Rice noodles on the other hand contain no gluten and can be used as a substitute in a wide variety of dishes.
 100% buckwheat noodles can also be used.

 Couscous is another side dish that needs to be avoided if you’re catering for gluten free people.
 While often used as a rice replacement in Moroccan cuisine, it’s more commonly found mixed in with salads like tabbouleh.
 Corn is the most common gluten free replacement for couscous.
 It tastes different, but works in all the same dishes and tastes great.

 As you’d expect, many cereals contain wheat and a variety of grains and seeds which all contain gluten.
 Furthermore, many cereals, like Cornflakes for example, are manufactured in a way that introduces wheat into what would have initially been a gluten friendly product.
 Therefore, even if the primary ingredients seem obvious from the name on the box, it’s not always safe to eat.
 Numerous gluten free versions of popular cereals exist, as well as a range of specially made cereals, muesli, and granola.

 Imitation meat isn’t regularly found in corporate catering menus, but is a protein substitute for vegetarian diets.
 In order to thicken the vegetables and solidify the pattie, wheat is used as a binding agent along with ingredients like tofu.